PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Linked List/Singly Linked List.md

 in one way.
 ```
 ```
-Traversal - access each element of the linked list Insertion - adds a new element to the linked list Deletion - removes the existing elements
+Traversal: To traverse all the nodes one after another.
-Search - find a node in the linked list
+Insertion: To add a node at the given position.
-Sort - sort the nodes of the linked list
+Deletion: To removes the existing elements.
+Searching: To search an element(s) by value.
+Updating: To update a node.
+Sorting: To arrange nodes in a linked list in a specific order.
+Merging: To merge two linked lists into one.
 ```
 ### Declaring